haberdashPI/german_track/README.md

 2. **Optional** comment out the call to `redatedir` to generate the data in the same output directory as used previously.
 2. If you skipped step 2, update the dated directory in `dateconfig.json`.
    It should be equal to the directory specified by `data_dir` after running `read_eeg_events.m`.

 3. Call `scripts/R/read_sound_events.R` to filter the events based on the Presentation log file.
 The result will be a set of 150 events, corresponding to the start of the 50 trials for each of the three conditions.
-This script must be run incrementally: i.e. copy each section of code to R and verify the output, as you run it. (e.g. there is a graph that gets generated of all events in the EEG file).
+This script should probably be run incrementally if you add any subjects: i.e. copy the body of the for loop, setting sid manually.
+On each run verify the output, as you run it. (e.g. there is a graph that gets generated of all events in the EEG file).
+It should show three clear breaks in timing corresponding to the three conditions run.
+There should be a total of 50 relevant events after each of the breaks (before the first break, the training trials are presented, and those are ignored).
 4. Call `scripts/matlab/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.
 5. Call `scripts/matlab/clean_data.m` and run through the steps manually to eliminated any egregious artificats.